WarrenUhrich/lighthouse-labs-advanced-lecture-typescript/README.md

 * This becomes more powerful and the suggestions become more useful/accurate when you write your code using TypeScript's features
 * TypeScript helps document the code you write, and you'll find improved suggestions even when using functions and objects that you have written yourself
 * TypeScript brings stronger "typing" to JavaScript; this is something that exists in many other languages, especially those that are compiled (think C, C++, C#, Rust, or Go)
+    * Static vs. Dynamic Typing
+        * TypeScript gives us the opportunity to engage in "static typing," the idea that at at compile time the code is checked to ensure the program's variables, parameters, arguments, and returns use *consistent* and *correct* data-types
+        * Traditionally, JavaScript is otherwise a language that takes advantage of "dynamic typing," the idea that data-types are checked or handled during runtime (when you actually execute your script)
+    * Strong vs. Weak Typing
+        * TypeScript is strongly typed; there is little room for mixing and matching types without trouble, making your code very predictable
+        * Traditionally, JavaScript is otherwise a language that takes advantage of "weak typing," the idea that it has a way of handling situations where there might be type mis-matching without crashing the program
+            * How many times have you had to run experiments in JavaScript to find out if you get what you expect?
+                * `0 == '0'`
+                * `0 == false`
+                * `0 == []`
+                * `0 == ' '`
+                * `3 + '3'`
+                * `3 + 3`

 ## Installation